 Aboard his Yamaha XT660Z Tenere, Ollie will begin the trip in Ushuaia, Argentina, cross the Andes in Patagonia, and from there, follow the west coast the rest of the way until reaching Prudhoe Bay, Alaska.
 Ollie plans to camp along the route when possible and is hoping to do as much off-road riding as he can.
 “I have absolutely no support which is what I think so exciting,” he said.
 “I have done my best to learn mechanics, first aid, Spanish, travel safety, off-roading skills and more, just because I have to be completely independent and sort out any issue by myself, not even another rider to help me get out of trouble – just one man (boy) and his bike!”

-To find out more about Ollie’s adventure visit www.olliesodyssey.org.uk 100% of all donations will go straight to Fisher House UK, for more information see www.fisherhouseuk.org, and to donate see www.justgiving.com/olliebikeride.
+Visit Ollieodyssey to find out more about Ollie’s adventure.
+100% of all donations will go straight to Fisher House UK.
+You can donate to by visiting the Just Giving website.